News · Cataract pathways · Updated May 2026

 Insurance & finance for private cataract surgery in 2026

+Bupa, AXA Health, Aviva, Vitality and WPA all cover medically necessary cataract surgery on standard plans with pre-authorisation.
+Premium IOL upgrades (toric, EDOF, trifocal) are usually self-pay top-ups because the “refractive” component is excluded from most policies.
 0% FCA-regulated finance over 12–24 months is offered by most major UK private cataract providers, subject to status, with typical monthly payments of £83–£208 per eye.
-The provider must be FCA-authorised or work with an FCA-authorised broker.

 Risks & complications — what to know before booking